josiahbergen/os/README.md

 # small os hobby project

-currently a minimal stage 0 bootloader.

-the eventual goal is to get a small kernel working that is capable of running binaries from a file system.
+the eventual goal is to get a small kernel working that is capable of:
+- running a shell
+- memory paging
+- reading from a filesystem
+- running binary files